Check Xcode Command Line Tools

 $ xcode-select -p

-You need to use the Terminal application to check from the command line, as shown above.
+You need to use the Terminal application to check from the command line.

 Scenario 1